Maglite

-Maglite (also spelled Mag-Lite, stylized as MAG-LITE) is a brand of flashlight manufactured in the United States by Mag Instrument, Inc. located in Ontario, California, and founded by Anthony Maglica.
+Maglite (also spelled Mag-Lite, stylized as MAGLITE or MAG-LITE) is a brand of flashlight manufactured in the United States by Mag Instrument, Inc. located in Ontario, California, and founded by Anthony Maglica.
 It was introduced in 1979.
 Constructed principally of anodized 6061 aluminum, they have a variable-focus beam.
 Maglites are produced in several colors such as black, silver, blue, red, green, purple, gold, and different finishes.
 Originally Maglite flashlights used krypton or xenon incandescent bulbs.
 Current models have LEDs, although the older models are still widely available.

 Accessories include belt holsters, mounting brackets, colored and glass lenses, attachable fiber optics extensions to bend light output into a cramped space, higher-powered incandescent bulbs, and LED conversion modules.
 The Maglite was an improvement over the Kel-Lite, after which the Maglite was patterned.

 Timeline

 A list of the sizes of Mag Instrument flashlights, and the years they were released: